SynthmindsLLC/SynthBrain/🛠 The Workshop/Tools Documentation/Notes & API Docs/Hubspot API Documentation/platform/serverless-functions.md

+---
+Please provide me with more information about the mission you want to create.
+I need context to write a compelling mission statement.

+For example, tell me: "* **What is the mission for?**  (e.g., a company, a project, a team, a personal goal)"
+* **What are the core values or goals of this mission?** (e.g., innovation, sustainability, community impact)
+* **What are the key activities or outcomes you hope to achieve?** (e.g., develop new technology, improve customer satisfaction, build a stronger community)

+The more information you give me, the better I can help you write a powerful and meaningful mission statement.
+---

 **Please note:** the serverless function features described in this article are specifically for developer projects.
 This includes both UI extensions and [JavaScript rendered modules and partials built with projects](https://github.hubspot.com/cms-js-building-block-examples/).
 For information about building serverless functions for websites outside of developer projects, visit the [CMS documentation](/docs/cms/data/serverless-functions).

 Include serverless functions in projects (BETA)